chrisguest75/nix-examples/14_distroless_flakes/README.md

 Demonstrate how to use flakes to control versions of software used to build images.

+TODO:

+* Convert this to a bake build.

 ## Reason

 We can use flakes to control installs of software more accurately.